 I really like roasted pork tenderloin.
 It’s quite lean, even leaner than baked pork chops.
 But it’s tender and flavorful, as long as you don’t overcook it.

 How do you cook pork tenderloin in the oven?

-A super-easy, amazing recipe for roasted pork tenderloin.
-It’s so easy to make, and so flavorful, my family immediately requested that I add it to my recipe repertoire.
+This is a super easy, amazing recipe for oven roasted pork tenderloin.
+It’s so easy to make, and so flavorful, that my family immediately requested that I add it to my recipe repertoire.

-- 1 teaspoon plus 1 tablespoon refined coconut oil
+- 1 teaspoon plus 1 tablespoon avocado oil

 - 1 teaspoon garlic powder

 - 1 teaspoon dried thyme